-The Maltese is a hypoallergenic dog breed, they still do shed some hair.
-And just because they’re extremely low-shedding dogs doesn’t mean they don’t need grooming.
-You may still find hair on your clothes and around the house without these basic grooming tips.
+The Maltese is a hypoallergenic dog breed, though they still do shed some hair.
+And just because a Maltese is a low-shedding dog doesn’t mean they don’t need grooming.
+You may still find their hair on your clothes and around the house without basic grooming, such as brushing and bathing.

 If you believe the Maltese is a non-shedding dog, we’re sorry to inform you otherwise.
 However, it does not mean they will shed all over your home.
 Regardless, the lack of shedding offers a ton of advantages that may be in line with what you’re looking for.

 RECOMMENDED: 57 Best Hypoallergenic Dogs

 The Maltese, along with other dog breeds, shed and re-grow fur because this cyclical process helps to regulate their body temperatures throughout different seasons.
 Without this basic function, the dog may easily overheat or freeze.

 When Do Malteses Shed?

-A Maltese will “shed” year round.
-However, they may experience slightly heavier shedding when temperatures start to rise around spring time.
+The Maltese will “shed” year round.
+However, they may experience slightly heavier shedding when the temperature starts to rise around spring time.
 In addition, the heavier shedding may start again in the fall when temperatures change once again.

 But why does this happen in dogs?
-In theory, a dog will retain much of hair during the winter season.
-They need the fur to keep warm during seasons with colder temperatures.
+In theory, a dog will retain much of their fur during the winter season.
+After all, they need the fur to keep warm during seasons with colder temperatures.

 Seasonal shedding is undeniably more obvious for dogs that have a double coat, but an increase in shedding is still noticeable in single-coated dogs.
 And if you didn’t know already, the Maltese has a single coat.

 Phases of Maltese Shedding

 1. Growing Phase (Anagen Phase)

 The very first phase of the hair growth cycle stars with the Anagen Phase.
 This initial period is when new hair begins to grow out.

 2. Transition Phase (Catagen Phase)